CNUClasses/embeddings/README.md

 ### Training Hints
 - Use SentenceTransformers for better performance over raw PyTorch.
 - Maximize batch size with MNRL for improved performance.
-- For evaluation, ensure there are no duplicate positives in the corpus (see ./code/utils. get_corpus_and_corpus_mapper function for help with this)
+- For evaluation, ensure there are no duplicate positives in the corpus (see ./code/utils.get_corpus_and_corpus_mapper and get_queries_and_relevant_docs functions for help with this)
 - Ensure training set is properly matched with the above deduplicated corpus.